 In most cases, a payout is only offered when the medical treatment is complete.
 Permanent injuries will influence the amount of compensation that you receive.
 If you’re working with an insurance company after a car wreck, let them know if you’re still going through medical treatment.

-How Are Car Accident Payouts Calculated?
+How Are Car Accident Settlements Calculated?

 If your accident only resulted in damage to your vehicle, the policy limits of the at-fault driver (or your insurance) limits your reimbursement.